-“I already had the story for Pandemic in my head,” explains Professor MacIntyre, Head of the School of Public Health and Community Medicine at the University of New South Wales (UNSW).
+“I already had the story for Pandemic in my head,” explains Professor MacIntyre, Head of the School of Public Health and Community Medicine at UNSW Sydney.

 The web series was a hit with students: “The feedback we got for that course was phenomenal,” recalls MacIntyre.
-“The film highlighted the dangers of insider threat where an insider in an organisation is either stealing secrets or leaking stuff.
-It’s a major issue in the biological sciences.”
+“The film highlighted the dangers of insider threat where an insider in an organisation is either stealing secrets or doing unsanctioned research.
+It’s a major concern in the biological sciences.”

-Thomas E. Engells, Chief of Police at the University of Texas and a leading US expert on biosecurity, was a lecturer for the course, and saw first hand how MacIntyre’s workshops challenged and inspired the diverse mix of participants, which included grad students, accomplished academics, and working professionals from a spectrum of disciplines.
+Thomas E. Engells, Chief of Police at the University of Texas and a leading US expert on biosecurity, was a lecturer for the course, and saw first-hand how MacIntyre’s workshops challenged and inspired the diverse mix of participants, which included grad students, accomplished academics, and working professionals from a spectrum of disciplines, including police and defence.

 “Her work on biosecurity and bioterrorism is of the first rank,” he says.

 When we meet at UNSW’s Sydney campus, MacIntyre has just returned from a conference of PLuS Alliance Fellows in Phoenix, where ASU is based.
 She was presenting the details of a new project investigating H5N1 avian influenza, and the risk factors for human-to-human forms of the highly pathogenic virus, which has led to the deaths of hundreds of millions of birds and more than 100 people since the first outbreak was detected in Hong Kong in 1997.
-It’s among the first PLuS Alliance research projects to be given seed funding and is jointly led by Michael Scotch, an associate professor in ASU’s Department of Biomedical Informatics.
-A third leader, Dr Kathleen Steinhofel from KCL, will help with the modelling.
+It’s among the first PLuS Alliance research projects to be given seed funding and is led by Matthew Scotch, an associate professor in ASU’s Department of Biomedical Informatics.
+MacIntyre and Dr Kathleen Steinhofel from KCL, will also collaborate on the project.

 While there is no evidence H5N1 can be easily transmitted between people – all human infections have been in people who lived and worked closely with infected poultry – there are very real worries the virus could mutate to create a new and highly pathogenic strain as deadly as the avian-derived Spanish flu that killed tens of millions of people, or up to 5% of the world’s population, between 1918 and 1920.

-“The risk of a pandemic, or even bioterrorism, as a result of only a handful of mutations, is very real,” MacIntyre warns.
+“The risk of a pandemic, whether natural or unnatural, as a result of only a handful of mutations, is very real,” MacIntyre warns.

 “Raina’s experience as an epidemiologist and with outbreak investigations is critical to this work,” says Scotch.
 “She has so much experience studying pandemics including influenza.
 Thanks to the PLuS Alliance I have found someone who truly complements my work in the historic and geographic distribution of viruses and public health informatics.”